 The base turn can be adjusted but never extend the 1000-foot area downwind.

 The aeroplane should be turned to track on base leg at 90 degrees to the landing direction.

 From the base leg, further adjustments can be made if necessary.
 If the approach appears too low, the turn onto final can be made early.
 Conversely, if too high, the base leg can be extended or the turn widened to pass through the centreline.

-It is very important to offset drift during the base leg, so as to ensure that the aeroplane tracks correctly in relation to the field.
+It's very important to offset drift during the base leg to ensure the aeroplane tracks correctly in relation to the field.

 In extremely strong winds, or if a headwind is encountered on base, this may require the aeroplane to be turned to point directly to the 1/3 aim point.